February 15, Thursday – Cedar Key to Tarpon Springs

 We made it across the Big Bend!
 The crossing of the open water in Florida called the Big Bend that I worried would be hard and scary is done, and wasn’t that bad after all.
 Not to say there weren’t a few challenges in the last twenty -four hours of it, but we have arrived in Tarpon Springs.
 Yeah!
 Here’s a drawing of the Big Bend showing our 3 legs versus the overnight option.
 (Note: Our Great Loop adventure is still not complete – we need to get to Islamorada in the Florida Keys for that “crossing the wake” milestone.
 Maybe another month or more).

-This morning it was very foggy but we left anyway since we had a track to follow and it was predicted to be gone by 9 am.
+This morning it was very foggy but we left anyway since we had a track to follow and the fog was predicted to be gone by 9 am.
 Well, it was thick and difficult to see more than 100 yards ahead for more than 3 1/2 hours!
-We have the radar and nav lights were on in case other vessels were near.
+We have the radar and the navigation lights were on in case other vessels were near.
 Since I was enjoying the fresh air of the fly bridge, I piloted most of the morning.
-It wouldn’t have been bad but I couldn’t take my eyes off the water and relax because of the little crab pots we can’t float over – we saw 100’s of them today.
+It wouldn’t have been bad but I couldn’t take my eyes off the water and relax because of the little crab pots we can’t float over – I saw 100’s of them today.
 Finally the fog lifted around noon, making it easier to slalom around the crab pots.

 Foggy ride and can you spot the crab pot?